ipython-contrib/jupyter_contrib_nbextensions/readme.md

 different locations.
-For example, suppose we want to combine two of the examples above, where [(1)](#starting-over-with-the-menus) we separated "SymPy" into its own menu on the navbar, and [(2)](#changing-the-insertion-point) we placed the "Boilerplate" menu inside the "Insert" menu.
-That is, you might want "SymPy" to be conveniently placed, but you want the rest of the "Boilerplate" to stay under the "Insert" menu.
+For example, suppose we want to combine two of the examples above, where [(1)](#starting-over-with-the-menus) we separated "SymPy" into its own menu on the navbar, and [(2)](#changing-the-insertion-point) we placed the `Snippets` menu inside the "Insert" menu.
+That is, you might want "SymPy" to be conveniently placed, but you want the rest of the `Snippets` to stay under the "Insert" menu.

-To add these two separate menus, we place the first with the usual `load_ipython_extension` call, and then place the second with another function, `boilerplate.menu_setup`.
+To add these two separate menus, we place the first with the usual `load_ipython_extension` call, and then place the second with another function, `snippets_menu.menu_setup`.
 The former is mostly just a wrapper to the latter, except that it also inserts JavaScript and CSS elements into the notebook.
 Note that `menu_setup` does not have any default values; you must always pass the `sibling` and `insert_before_or_after` arguments.